mathiasrw/monetary-reform/monetary-reform.md

 either a liquidity crisis, or at best see interest rates rise to unwanted levels.

-[17] _As mentioned in the introduction and chapter 2, Holmes (1969), King_
-(1994), Constancio (2011) have expressed this view, and Moore's (1988) research has provided compelling evidence that banks lend before acquiring reserves.

 If the central bank refused to provide more reserves, then the bank needing reserves would be unable to make payments to other banks.
 It